It’s been three years since a friend invited me to join a narcissistic abuse support group.

 What does it say about you that you have been used as their scapegoat?
 You must’ve been courageous enough to speak the truth or taken a stand that defied their plans.
 This means you stood out in the crowd by thinking for yourself.

-- Re-Parent Your Child Inside
+- Re-Parent Your Inner Child

 Every person will need to decide for themselves what they missed as a child and what they need today.
 I believe it’s possible to be re-parented by God.
 God showed me what Narcissism is on the eve of my fiftieth birthday.
 It was a painful blessing, but this road led to peace because now I have a name for this hidden abuse.

-Keep your eyes open and read the gospels because as time goes by, you will find little signs from Abba that you are his beloved!
+Keep your eyes open and read the gospels because as time goes by, you will find little signs from Abba that you are his beloved.
 We are all his beloved, but only a few seem to grasp this concept.

 As I began my recovery from narcissistic abuse, I began to paint and write about what I discovered.
 This has helped a lot of people and I really can’t take credit for it because I’m just passing on what has been given to me.
 I have dedicated this year to writing my memoir and writing my stories has brought a lot of healing and peace too.